darkn3rd/blog_tutorials/kubernetes/aks/series_0_provisioning/azure_cli/1_dns/README.md

 This is especially useful for the addon `external-dns` to automatically update DNS records when a load balancer is created through `service` or `ingress` resources, or for the addon `cert-manager` that needs to verify using DNS.

+## **SECURITY WARNING**

-**NOTE**: This procedure will attach a role to the managed identity, or a service principal created for a node pool, will allow all pods in the cluster to priviledges to the resource.
-Depending on the servcie, this is inappropriate and violates principal of least priviledge.
-For pulling images from ACR, this would be an appropriate use case, but for updating DNS records, this should be limited to the services that need it, such as `external-dns` and `cert-manager`.
-For more granular security required for production environments, use Pod identities.
+This procedure will attach a role to the managed identity called *kubelet identity*, which is essentially the service principal created for a node pool.
+This allow **ALL** pods running on the cluster to have priviledges to the resource.

+Depending on the service, this can be dangerous and inappropriate as it violates the principal of least priviledge.
+For exapmle, for ACR (Azure Container Registry) where **ALL** pods **NEED** to pull images from the service, this would be an appropriate configuration.

+For a CI/CD solution that would push images to the ACR service, this would NOT appropriate, and should be restricted at the pod level using pod identity.
+Modifying DNS records, such as services running on `external-dns` and `cert-manager` pods, also falls into this category, and this method is not appropriate.

+For demonstration purposes ONLY, this guide shows how to use *kubelet identity* with Azure DNS service.
+This is used as a learning exercise to learn how:

+* use the External DNS service on AKD with Azure DNS
+* configure security privileges on a managed identity for the whole cluster (kubelet identity)

+## Overview

 This cluster will have the following details: